Predictia/AQUA/docs/sphinx/source/diagnostics/tropical-rainfall.rst

 * re-grids the time and space grid of the dataset, which has a higher time or spatial resolution.

-The function also has a bool argument `plot`, which is `True` by definition.
+The function also has a bool argument **plot**, which is **True** by definition.
 In that case, the function returns plots of the two datasets
-(provided and `era5` by default) and their confidence intervals.
+(provided and *era5* by default) and their confidence intervals.
 For example,

 .. figure:: figures/trop-rainfall-conf-interval.png
-    :width: 10cm
+    :width: 16cm